Friday, June 12, 2020

 Local Pride History: Philadelphia was one of the first cities with a gay pride parade, in 1972.
 They continued until 1976 at which time the parades stopped but other gatherings continued.
 From 1977 to 1987, there were no gay parades in Philadelphia.
 In 1988, there was a spontaneous parade from the gayborhood to a rally sponsored by the Lesbian and Gay Task Force in Love Park.
 This parade was so successful that community leaders got together to establish an organization that would coordinate a gay pride parade and festival in Philadelphia every June.
-That organization is Philly Pride Presents, and that is why 2018 marks our 30th birthday because we are celebrating our 30th PrideDay.
+That organization is Philly Pride Presents.
+In 2018 we celebrated our 30th PrideDay.

-The parade used to begin at Rittenhouse Square but the current LGBT Pride Parade and Festival begins in the heart of the Gayborhood at 13th and Locust (11:30) and proceeds along a 1.5 mile route through Center City and Philadelphia’s historic district.
+The parade used to begin at Rittenhouse Square but the current LGBT Pride Parade and Festival begins in the heart of the Gayborhood at 13th and Locust (11:00) and proceeds along a 1.5 mile route through Center City and Philadelphia’s historic district.
 The judging stand is at Independence Mall, 6th and Market Street.
 The parade terminates at the Festival location at the Great Plaza of Penn’s Landing, the best pride festival location in the country.
 Future planned changes at Penn’s Landing are disconcerting but out of our control.
 This may be our last year at this venue.
 Although the parade turns down Front Street and crosses I-95 via Chestnut Street, there are several ways into Penn’s Landing via the Market Street and Walnut Street overpasses.
 The lines at the admission booths on Chestnut Street grow every year despite our hectic efforts to pre-sell wristbands and sell them along the parade route.
 Keep an eye out for our volunteers selling wristbands, they will save you time and grief in getting into the festival.
 Once again, if you buy your wristband in advance you can avoid these lines.